Top Free Online Resources to Learn Coding

 Created by Code School, this is a better option for beginners.
 Type into an in-browser prompt window as you go through the exercises.

-Another resource created by Zed Shaw.
+Another resource by Zed Shaw.
 This free online book takes you through 33 exercises.
 By the end, you should understand SQL, how to design data, and know a bit about database optimization.
 You don’t need to know how to program to work through the book, but it helps.

 This free platform has three different SQL courses: SQL Queries, Operating on Data in SQL, and Creating Tables in SQL.
 On Vertabelo you’ll learn in an interactive code editor, table, and console.